Toward a Theory of Instruction by Jerome Bruner

 Helen Brown’s West Coast Cook Book

-The Chamberlain Sampler of American Cooking by Narcisse Chamberlain, by Narcissa G. Chamberlain
+The Chamberlain Sampler of American Cooking by Narcisse Chamberlain and Narcissa G. Chamberlain

 New Paths in Biology by Adolf Portmann

-Giotto: The Peruzzi Chapel by Leonetto Tintori, by Eve Borsook
+Giotto: The Peruzzi Chapel by Leonetto Tintori and Eve Borsook

 Vitale da Bologna and Bolognese Painting in the Fourteenth Century by Cesare Gnudi, translated by Olga Ragusa